amirci/amirci.github.io/_posts/2024-04-02-refactoring-changes.markdown

 };
 ```

-However, having all fields optional hints that some combinations are probably are invalid.
+Having all fields optional hints that some combinations probably are invalid.
 We can try to represent the changes in
-a way that captures the intention behind each change and makes the states that cannot be valid not possible.
+a way that captures the original intention behind the fields but makes the states that are invalid not possible.

 ```ts
 type ColumnName = string;
 type RemoveColumn = { type: 'remove'; target: ColumnName };
 type AddColumn = { type: 'add'; target: ColumnName };